BigBeill/Food-Recipe-Sharing-Platform/docs/api/reference.md

 Returns:
    - 200 recipeObject returned
    - 400 invalid or missing arguments
+   - 401 client is attempting to access a private recipeObject without an access token
-   - 401 client does not have read access to recipeObject being requested
+   - 403 client does not have read access to recipeObject being requested

 payload: recipeObject
 ```